 - Taste and quality of the milk

-- Milk’s viability to make cheese, soaps, and other related products
+- Butterfat content and the milk’s viability to make cheese, soaps, and other related products

 - Cost of raising vs overall profits

 How Many Liters Can a Goat Produce in a Day?